Matt Adler

-Matthew D. Adler (born December 8, 1966) is an American film actor.
+Matthew D. Adler (born December 8, 1966) is an American actor.
 He is best known for his supporting roles in the 1980s teenage films: Teen Wolf, White Water Summer, and Dream a Little Dream.
 He starred in North Shore.
 He currently works on additional dialogue recording for feature films.

-In 1986, he auditioned for the role of "Bill S. Preston Esquire" in Bill & Ted's Excellent Adventure, being one of the final picks along with Keanu Reeves, Donovan Leitch and Gary Riley.
+In 1986, he auditioned for the role of "Bill S. Preston Esquire" in Bill & Ted's Excellent Adventure, being one of the final picks along with Keanu Reeves, Donovan Leitch, and Gary Riley.
 The role ultimately went to Alex Winter, who had initially auditioned for the part of Ted "Theodore" Logan.

 Early life

 Adler was born in California and he has one brother.
 He struggled with alcohol and drug addiction as a teenager, and got sober at 17.
-He studied acting at the Lee Strasberg institute.
+He studied acting at the Lee Strasberg Theatre Institute and performed in 10 plays before appearance in a TV movie at age 18.